catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 Then, we would want to read the `fuel_consumption_units` column from the output of the code.
 Finally, we'd want to assert that those values are 0 for sun, wind, and water.

-Unfortunately, the `transform_pr_gen_fuel` function directly writes out

-**TODO** make sure this code actually works with the shape of the output from previous episode

 ```python
 import pandas as pd